 WATCH NOW: Coonhounds Are the Floppiest!

-Even though they can be quite hard-headed and stubborn, Coonhounds are a type of dog that many owners quickly fall in love with.
+Even though they can be quite hard-headed and stubborn, Coonhounds are a type of dog that many dog owners quickly fall in love with.
 Within the Coonhound category, you'll find many different breeds.
 The official Coonhound breeds include the Black and Tan Coonhound, Bluetick Coonhound, Redtick Coonhound or American English Coonhound, English Treeing Walker Coonhound, Redbone Coonhound, and Plott Hound.
-Each is considered a different breed in the AKC registry.
+Each is considered a different breed in the American Kennel Club (AKC) registry.